ogmini/ogmini.github.io/_posts/2025-4-12-Learning KQL.md

 - Handling of dynamic columns/JSON.
 This is incredibly hard/impossible to do in SQL.
 - Have I mentioned how it handles time and queries with time based criteria?

 I'm hopin to give the [https://detective.kusto.io/](https://detective.kusto.io/) a whirl at some point.
 I wonder if it is something I could do together with my kid.
+I leave you with this terrible KQL joke query given to me by ChatGPT:

+> let humor = "Why did the SQL query go to therapy?";
+> let punchline = "It had too many joins!";
+> print humor, punchline